zhcmeng/smolagents/docs/source/guided_tour.md

 ```text
 'Hugging Face – Blog'
 ```
 The execution will stop at any code trying to perform an illegal operation or if there is a regular Python error with the code generated by the agent.
+You can also use E2B code executor instead of a local Python interpreter by passing `use_e2b_executor=True` upon agent initialization.

 > [!WARNING]
 > The LLM can generate arbitrary code that will then be executed: do not add any unsafe imports!

 ### The system prompt

-An agent, or rather the LLM that drives the agent, generates an output based on the system prompt.
-The system prompt can be customized and tailored to the intended task.
+Upon initialization of the agent system, a system prompt (attribute `system_prompt`) is built automatically by turning the description extracted from the tools into a predefined system prompt template.

+But you can customize it!

+Let's see how it works.
 For example, check the system prompt for the [`CodeAgent`] (below version is slightly simplified).

 The prompt and output parser were automatically defined, but you can easily inspect them by calling the `system_prompt_template` on your agent.